masezou/k8s-study/README.md

 # k8s-study

 This is sample KIND deployment.
 This project might not maintenance for now.
+If you want to use this deployment, please use https://github.com/masezou/k8s-study-vanilla

 ![image](https://user-images.githubusercontent.com/624501/126793662-60815904-cb7c-4897-a26c-cc6a684916dc.png)